-34. Thus, the rules may affect approximately 1,616 full power television stations, approximately 1,200 of which are considered small businesses.107 Additionally, the proposed rules will affect some 12.615 full power radio stations, approximately 11,670 of which are small businesses.
-108 These estimates may overstate the number of small entities because the revenue figures on which they are based do not include or aggregate revenues from non-television or non-radio affiliated companies.
-There are also 2,194 low power television stations (LPTV).109 Given the nature of this service, we will presume that all LPTV licensees qualify as small entities under the SBA definition.
+Additionally, these rules will affect some 12.615 full power radio stations. approximately 11,670 of which are small businesses.
+109 These estimates may overstate the number of small entities because the revenue figures on which they are based do not include or aggregate revenues from nontelevision or non-radio affiliated companies.
+There are also 2,194 low power television stations (LPTV).
+110 Given the nature of this service, we will presume that all LPTV licensees qualify as small entities under the SBA definition.